hiroaki-yamamoto/mongoengine-goodjson/README.md

 [PyPI link]: https://badge.fury.io/py/mongoengine_goodjson

 ## What This?
-This script havs MongoEngine Document json serialization more-natural.
+This script has MongoEngine Document json serialization more-natural.

 ## Why this invented?